Supporting Children with Medical Conditions Policy

 A medical condition is one that is long term with acute episodes, requires ongoing support, and involves the need for medication and/or care whilst at school.
 The condition will need monitoring and could require immediate intervention in emergency circumstances.

 Some children with medical conditions may be disabled.
 Where this is the case the Governing body must comply with their duties under the Equality Act 2010.
-Some may also have special educational needs (SEN) and may have a statement, or Education, Health and Care Plan (EHCP), which brings together health and social care needs, as well as their special educational provision.
-For children with SEND, this guidance should be read in conjunction with the SEND code of practice and the school’s Local Offer.
+Some may also have special educational needs (SEN) and may have an Education, Health and Care Plan (EHCP), which brings together health and social care needs, as well as their special educational provision.
+For children with SEND, this guidance should be read in conjunction with the SEND code of practice and the local authority’s Local Offer.

-Children with medical conditions (eg anaphylaxis, epilepsy, diabetes) all have Individual health care plans (IHCP), usually written in conjunction with the school nurse and parents.
+Children with medical conditions (e.g. anaphylaxis, epilepsy, diabetes) all have Individual health care plans (IHCP), usually written in conjunction with the school nurse and parents.
+The deputy head has an overview of all systems in place for children with medical conditions.

 The school will: